How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 Tip

 You can also create a little move that anchors you to this small practice.
-For example, when I find myself anxious while driving in the car, I usually place my hand on the knee and concentrate on the contact feeling.
+For example, when I find myself anxious while driving in the car, I usually place my hand on my knee and concentrate on the contact feeling.
 It reminds me to stay present.

 4. make physical activity your friend